 ACADEMIC DISHONESTY (45) LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Plagiarism is the act of representing another's ideas, words, expressions, or data in writing or presentation without properly acknowledging the source.
 Copying word for word from a printed or electronic source without proper citation.
 Submitting a purchased or downloaded paper or other materials to satisfy a course requirement.
 Cheating includes but is not limited to: Copying another student's work and then submitting it as his or her own work.
 Submitting work through the use of another person's password/login is considered dishonest behavior and is in violation of the District's Acceptable Use Policy.
 Any assignments, work, or projects posted while using another student's login will be considered plagiarism.
 Performing work or taking an examination for another student OR having another person perform work or take an examination for you.
-Illegally posting, distributing, uploading, or downloading copyrighted work (whether music, video, words, images, drawings, pictures, software, or otherwise). teacher.
+Illegally posting, distributing, uploading, or downloading copyrighted work (whether music, video, words, images, drawings, pictures, software, or otherwise).
+One consequence could be a reduced grade, a grade of zero or similar academic consequence by the teacher.
 K-12 students • •